ELEKTRONN/ELEKTRONN/doc/Pipeline.rst

 In the configuration file **two** lists must be specified consisting of tuples of the form *(<file name>, <h5 data set name/key in that file>)*.
 One list for the images and one for the labels, both must have the **same** order.

 The data types are preferably ``uint8`` which makes files small and loading fast (255 gray values for images).
 For the labels it pays off to use the compression option of h5 (they might be compressible by a great factor).
-Note that in :py:class:`training.CNNData.CNNData` the integer image data is internally converted to ``float32`` and divided by 255 (to normalise it to [0,1]); the labels to ``int16`` for classification or ``float32`` for regression.
+Note that in :py:class:`elektronn.training.CNNData.CNNData` the integer image data is internally converted to ``float32`` and divided by 255 (to normalise it to [0,1]); the labels to ``int16`` for classification or ``float32`` for regression.

 Offsets for *img-img* Training
 ------------------------------

 CNNs can only make predictions with offsets from the image border (see the image :ref:`below <batch>`.
-The offset is cause by convolutions with boundary mode "valid" (the size of the offset can be calculated using :py:func:`net.netutils.CNNCalculator`).
+The offset is cause by convolutions with boundary mode "valid" (the size of the offset can be calculated using :py:func:`elektronn.net.netutils.CNNCalculator`).
 This implies that for a given labelled image area the raw image area required is larger.
 So if possible, provide images that are larger than the labels by at least the offset, to make *full use* of you labelled data.
 Or conversely never label your data in the offset stripes!
 The only important condition is that the labels and images must be symmetrically registered to their center.
 Then the images are cropped or the labels are 0-padded depending on the offset automatically.
 A 1d example: label.shape=(5) and image.shape=(7) ---> the offset is 1 (on either side) and image[i+1] corresponds to label[i]; in particular image[3] corresponds to label[2], the centers of both arrays.